casper-ecosystem/authorization-keys-example/tutorial/TUTORIAL.md

 | `DEFAULT_ACCOUNT_ADDR` | `account_addr_1`, `DEFAULT_ACCOUNT_ADDR` | `DEFAULT_ACCOUNT_ADDR` |

 <!-- TODO add link to GitHub integration_tests.rs#L224 -->
 This is the main test in this example repository.
-After installing the contract using the default account, the test adds the default account address to `ACCOUNT_USER_1` as an associated key.
+After installing the contract using the default account, the test adds the default account hash to `ACCOUNT_USER_1` as an associated key.

 ```rust
 let session_code = PathBuf::from(ADD_KEYS_WASM);